CPerezRuiz335/LIMOncello/README.md

 LIMOncello is essentially FAST-LIO 2 with the Fast LIMO (and thus DLIO) implementation, but without any dependency on the [IKFoM](https://github.com/hku-mars/IKFoM) or [ikd-Tree](https://github.com/hku-mars/ikd-Tree) C++ libraries.
-It implements an Iterated Error State Extended Kalman Filter (ISEKF) as described in IKFoM and FAST-LIO 2, reimplemented using the [manif](https://github.com/artivis/manif) library and a refactored version of the original [iOctree](https://github.com/zhujun3753/i-octree) data structure.
+It implements an Iterated Error State Extended Kalman Filter (IESKF) as described in IKFoM and FAST-LIO 2, reimplemented using the [manif](https://github.com/artivis/manif) library and a refactored version of the original [iOctree](https://github.com/zhujun3753/i-octree) data structure.